junxit/us-congress-bills-114/metadata.md

 - 2015-03-26 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2015-03-26 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2015-03-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 32.
+- 2015-05-06 — Amendment SA 1214 agreed to in Senate by Unanimous Consent.
+- 2015-05-06 — Amendment SA 1214 proposed by Senator Leahy for Senator Lee. (consideration: CR S2671; text: CR S2671) To modify the authorization of appropriations.
+- 2015-05-06 — Measure laid before Senate by unanimous consent. (consideration: CR S2670-2672)
+- 2015-05-06 — Passed Senate with an amendment by Voice Vote. (text: CR S2671-2672)
+- 2015-05-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S2671-2672)
+- 2015-05-06 — Senate amendment agreed to: Amendment SA 1214 agreed to in Senate by Unanimous Consent.
+- 2015-05-06 — Senate amendment proposed (on the floor): Amendment SA 1214 proposed by Senator Leahy for Senator Lee.(consideration: CR S2671; text: CR S2671)
+- 2015-05-06 — Senate amendment submitted